scalar-labs/scalardb/schema-loader/README.md

 Scalar DB has its own data model and schema, that maps to the implementation specific data model and schema.
 Also, it stores internal metadata (e.g., transaction ID, record version, transaction status) for managing transaction logs and statuses when you use the Consensus Commit transaction manager.
-It is a little hard for application developers to care for the schema mapping and metadata for transactions, so we offer a tool called Scalar DB Schema Loader for creating schema without much knowledge about those.
+It is a little hard for application developers to manage the schema mapping and metadata for transactions, so we offer a tool called Scalar DB Schema Loader for creating schema without requiring much knowledge about those.

 There are two ways to specify general CLI options in Schema Loader:
   - Pass a Scalar DB configuration file and database/storage-specific options additionally.